alexeyvershinin/django_bookstore/README.md

 * Perform migrations using the `python manage.py migrate` command
 * Сreate a superuser with the command `python manage.py createsuperuser`
 * Start the server with the command `python manage.py runserver`

+The bootstrap template was used for the project https://bootstrapmade.com/devfolio-bootstrap-portfolio-html-template/